enthought/envisage/docs/source/envisage_core_documentation/introduction.rst

-the main goals is to provide a simplified system so that applications and plugins can be written by scientists, engineers, and those people whose full-time job is *not* necessarily software development, hence a lot of work has gone into trying to satify the old adage of "make simple things simple, and complex things possible".
+the main goals is to provide a simplified system so that applications and plugins can be written by scientists, engineers, and those people whose full-time job is *not* necessarily software development, hence a lot of work has gone into trying to satisfy the old adage of "make simple things simple, and complex things possible".
 It will obviously be up to you to judge if we succeeded!